Gather Here:History for young people

 Visit the Puget Sound Navy museum for a variety of educational activities, including a wide range of opportunities for Scout troops in addition to families and teachers bringing classes.
 Check out the Navy STEM Days or other items in this listing, which include pre-and post-visit activities, as well as scavenger hunts and others related to the Navy Museum.
 You can book someone from the Speakers’ Bureau for your group, or email an archivist on staff by using the Contact Page for answers to your maritime research questions (we've done this, and the folks there are very helpful!).
 They have research materials on site by arrangement, as well.

 Valerie Stein is publisher at Homeostasis Press.
 Her first book, The Best of It: A Journal of Life, Love and Dying, was published in 2009.
 Her current work is of historical fiction set in Washington State.
 Valerie and her husband live near the Salish Sea in a house surrounded by cedar trees.
 Valerie studied archaeology and historic architecture in college, and is delighted to combine to her love of history with writing for young people.
-A retired school librarian, she also helps out at The Mixed Up Files of Middle Grade Authors, and shares occasionally with her readers on her own blog, The Best of It.
+A semi-retired school librarian, she shares occasionally with her readers on her own blog, The Best of It.
 Her first YA short story is in the Summer 2015 issue of “The Soundings Review.”
 Find her on Twitter @stein_valerie, on Instagram as @hpressbooks and at the Gather Here Page on Facebook.

 Mark Holtzen is an educator and writer based in Seattle.
 Involved in elementary classrooms for almost two decades, he has an interest in bringing a wide variety of compelling stories to kids.
 One such is his “Kirkus Best of 2012” debut, The Pig War.
 Some of his stories are told through regional history as a way to demonstrate our constant need for community, and he remembers his own first realization that history was more than black and white photographs.
 Mark is fascinated by the compelling characters yet to be discovered, no matter what the time period.
 He looks forward to digging up even more loudmouths, unsung heroes, doers and underdogs--whether they be from his mind or from our rich Northwest history.
 You can visit Mark's website here.
 Mark also shares on Twitter @holtzymook and on his blog, Milk Jug.
 Mark's newest book, A Ticket to the Pennant, is available at your favorite independent bookseller.

 Julie Artz lives in Redmond, Washington with her husband, two young children, and two rambunctious kitties.
 She writes stories for children that feature the natural world, folklore, mythology, history, and all that is magical about those things.
 Since her first work-study job critiquing resumes and proofreading papers at DePauw University, she's made her living with the written word.
 In a career spanning two decades, she's written everything from computer manuals to training materials, from press releases and marketing copy to gardening articles.
-Now, in addition to her creative writing, she shares about travel, gardening, reading, and writing on her blog, TerminalVerbosity, and contributes regularly to From the Mixed-Up Files of Middle-Grade Authors.
+Now, in addition to her creative writing, she shares about travel, gardening, reading, and writing on her blog, TerminalVerbosity.
 Julie also shares with readers on Twitter @juliartz.

 Amanda Hauk composed the study questions for our Rise and Shine curriculum set.
 Amanda was Lower Kuskokwim School District Teacher of the Year in 2009 (Alaska).